syntagma/wpcas/readme.txt

 There is none.

 = This looks familiar... =
-<a href="http://schwink.net">Stephen Schwink</a>'s <a href="http://wordpress.org/extend/plugins/cas-authentication/">CAS Authentication</a> plugin.
+You might be thinking of <a href="http://schwink.net">Stephen Schwink</a>'s <a href="http://wordpress.org/extend/plugins/cas-authentication/">CAS Authentication</a> plugin.
 This plugin would be a lot different if I couldn't lean on Stephen's excellent work.
 My primary reasons for branching (under the the terms of the GPL) were that I wanted it to work better with WPMU and needed an easier way to hook-in functions to provision users and wanted to do that while also making it easy to upgrade using SVN (thus the config file).